 Electronic Health Information:

 Access to the electronic medical data for research purposes is governed by the Research Use of EDW data policy.
 Commonly asked questions and answers about this policy can be found on the EDW FAQ page.

 Thumb drives must be encrypted.
 Please contact Feinberg IT if you require assistance.

-If you are concerned that your device is not managed (no purple FSM Help shield), contact Feinberg IT.
+If you are concerned that your device is not managed (no purple Feinberg Help shield), contact Feinberg IT.

 Data are not de-identified until all 18 HIPAA identifiers are removed.
 They are:

 3. All elements of dates (except year)

 7. Social security numbers

 11. Certificate/license numbers